-It’s the couple’s largest, most ambitious project to date with their first restaurant Crepe Cellar celebrating 10 years on April 16.
+It’s the couple’s largest, most ambitious project to date with their first restaurant Crepe Cellar celebrated 10 years in 2019.

 Chef Chris Rogienski, currently a sous chef at Haberdish, will lead the kitchen at Supperland with a Southern menu that draws inspiration from traditional church potluck picnics.

 Tonidandel says to expect thoughtfully-sourced proteins, quick-charred vegetables and shareable family-style sides.
 A similar simplified menu will be available in the adjacent cocktail bar.

 The dining room will seat about 100 with a chef’s counter overlooking an open-fire show kitchen at the front of the building in the former church chancel.
 They’ll have no gas or electric appliances in this space opting instead to feature an all-fire operation where dishes will be finished before table delivery.
 The remaining kitchen prep, fryers, stoves, storage and office space is in the basement along with a wine cellar.

 Brown and Tonidandel are big on grounding Supperland in a sense of place, not only with regional Southern cuisine but also with architectural preservation.
 The space will feel very much like a church with its vaulted ceiling, exposed beams, raw original walls and two-toned flooring designed to highlight where the aisle once ran between pews.

 Tonidandel, a woodworking hobbyist, is building all the tables himself.

 Bar manager Colleen Hughes will run an ambitious craft cocktail bar in the adjacent back building.